Skip to content

 StepDeciderRationale

-Skill extractionANLP extraction from reviews + projects + LMS
+Skill extractionANLP extraction from reviews, projects and LMS records

 Self-assessment intakeHIndividual employee claim with evidence

-Manager validationHLine manager evidence review + proficiency confirmation
+Manager validationHLine manager evidence review and proficiency confirmation

 Skills equity analysisAML-statistical bias detection across protected classes